CrazyFlasher/domwires-as3/extensions/README.md

 ###Creating extension guidelines
 The main goal is to keep framework clean, documented and tested.
-That's why new extension apply all the rules:
+That's why new extension should apply all the rules:

 * Your extension must have clean well-formatted code.
 * It must have unit tests.